 As part of this process, the agency review team, in coordination with the transition leadership, must select landing team members and prepare these individuals to go into agencies immediately after the election and work directly with agency transition directors and other career employees.
 Their job will be to gather firsthand information that can be incorporated into agency planning, help ensure an orderly transition of power and enable early momentum on priorities.
+They also should work closely with policy implementation teams.

-Timeline
+Timeline and Milestones

 The agency review planning process should ideally begin with the selection of an agency review team leader in late spring of the election year.
 By July or August, the various agency team leads should be identified and working with a handful of staff to prepare to enter the agencies after the election.
 Throughout the fall, the agency review teams should begin developing standard operating procedures, creating templates, collecting information using publicly available resources and training landing teams to enter agencies.
-The formal agency review process will begin immediately after the election when landing team members enter the agencies and be completed well before the inauguration so that new agency leaders can be given briefings about their organizations.
+The formal agency review process will begin immediately after ascertainment of the election results when landing team members enter the agencies.
+Agency reviews should be completed well before the inauguration so that new agency leaders can be given briefings about their organizations.